ClaretWheel1481/FeasOJ-Backend/README.md

 - Docker

 ### How to run
-1. Clone repository.
+1. Clone repository
-2. Install Docker.
+2. Install Docker
-3. Run `cd src` and `go mod tidy` Install dependencies.
+3. Run `cd src` and `go mod tidy` Install dependencies
+4. Config `src/config/global.go` (Check it for more details)
-4. Run `go run main.go` to start the back-end server.
+5. Run `go run main.go` to start the back-end server

 ### Notice
 This is the first time I've written a big project with Vue + Golang, so the code is going to be terrible, but I'll keep going to improve it!